-Celebrating the Festive Season with PU Prime’s Christmas Promotion
+Celebrating The Festive Season With PU Prime’S Christmas Promotion

-PU Prime, a leading global fintech company in trading and investment services, is excited to announce a new Christmas promotion, bringing holiday cheer to traders with an exclusive opportunity to win seasonal rewards.
+EBENE, Mauritius, Dec.
+24, 2024 (GLOBE NEWSWIRE) -- PU Prime , a leading global fintech company in trading and investment services, is excited to announce a new Christmas promotion, bringing holiday cheer to traders with an exclusive opportunity to win seasonal rewards.

 This special event offers traders exciting ways to win holiday rewards, including Deposit Vouchers, Trade Loss Vouchers, Credit Bonus Vouchers, and more.
 Not only that, but PU Prime also prepared a $3,000 cash prize pool and a $2,500 Amazon gift card prize pool waiting to be won.
 Running from 1 - 31 December 2024, this limited-time promotion provides participants with multiple chances to spin a festive wheel, earn points, and climb the leaderboard for grand prizes.